ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

     ansible hostname -m setup

-This will return a large amount of variable data, which may look like this, as taken from Ansible 1.4 running on a Ubuntu 12.04 system
+This will return a large amount of variable data, which may look like this on Ansible 2.7:

 .. code-block:: json